-To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all devices and support tools.
+To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all devices.
 Each commercial family member has one of three prefixes: TMX, TMP, or TMS.
-Texas Instruments recommends two of three possible prefix designators for its support tools: TMDX and TMDS.
-These prefixes represent evolutionary stages of product development from engineering prototypes (TMX/TMDX) through fully qualified production devices/tools (TMS/TMDS).
+These prefixes represent evolutionary stages of product development from engineering prototypes (TMX) through fully qualified production devices (TMS).